Sports Clubs for Health 2015-17 project recognised as an Erasmus+ Success Story

 The Sports Club for Health approach facilitates the involvement of people of all ages in health-enhancing sports activity.
 As part of the SCforH 2015-17 project we, for example, developed the latest version of the Sports Club for Health Guidelines, identified health effects of specific sports disciplines, and created a comprehensive online guide for sports associations on how to operate in accordance with the Sports Club for Health approach.
 The project involved 19 partner institutions from eight countries.

 The Erasmus+ programme has recognised the Sports Club for Health 2015-17 project as one of its “Success Stories”.
 Many Erasmus+ projects receive “Good Practice” recognition, but only 10% are recognised as “Success Stories”.
 The assessment is made by the European Commission.

-“We were really surprised to get such valuable recognition for our work.
-Thanks are due to all our partners,” says SCforH project manager Ulla Nykänen of the Finnish Olympic Committee.
+“We were really pleasantly surprised to receive such a valuable recognition of our work.
+Thanks goes to all our project partners,” says SCforH 2015-17 project manager Ulla Nykänen of the Finnish Olympic Committee.

-“We’ve got off to a good start in spreading the principles of Sports Club for Health, and we’re going to keep this up in future projects,” Hämäläinen says.
+“We have gotten off to a good start in disseminating the Sports Club for Health principles, and we are going to keep this up in future projects,” Hämäläinen says.